latchbio/latch/docs/workflow_io.md

 # Workflow Input and Output

+==Should have a better introduction...==

 ## Possible Workflow Input / Output Types
-Workflows consist of a workflow wrapper containing tasks, both the i/o of which is strongly typed.
-Below are the types supported by latch as expressed in Python types.
+Workflows consist of a workflow wrapper ==manske: what is a wrapper?== containing tasks, both the i/o of which is strongly typed.
+Below are the types supported by Latch as expressed in Python types.

 ```
 from typing import Union, Optional